alvaroalea/OregonTrail1978/README.md

 in order to execute on a 8bits's Sinclair ZX Spectrum Computer The source code must be compiled with Boriel's ZX Basic Compiler (http://boriel.com/wiki/en/index.php/ZXBasic)

+There is also a version for Sinclair QL

 MILESTONES:

 - V0.1 -> Make it Completely playable as in 1978 edition